Molly Lynde-Recchia, Chair

 Students may be eligible for retroactive credit based on the level at which they began their coursework.
 Questions about this matter should be referred to the advisor for the language.

-Students who will graduate from the College of Arts and Sciences must fulfill that college’s language requirement.
-Other colleges or specific departments may also have a language requirement.
-Students who have questions about this matter should consult the appropriate college or departmental advisor.
+Students who will graduate from the College of Arts and Sciences must fulfill that college’s foreign language requirement.
+Other colleges or specific departments may also have a foreign language requirement.
+Students who have questions about this matter should consult their advisor.

-Many language students study abroad as part of their undergraduate program.
+Many language students study abroad as part of the undergraduate program.
 Western has a number of excellent study abroad programs.
-Students interested in receiving credit for study abroad must consult with the advisor in the appropriate language well in advance of such study in order to plan properly and to obtain approval.
+Students interested in receiving credit for foreign study must consult with the advisor in the appropriate language well in advance of such study in order to plan properly and to obtain approval.